Inheritance tax FAQs

 If you want to protect the inheritance of your children from a previous relationship, you must create a Will specifically expressing how you want your estate to be disposed of.

-When you get married again (whether it’s a second or seventh marriage), your existing Will will become null and void unless it’s carefully worded.
+When you get married again (whether it’s a second or seventh marriage), your existing Will becomes null and void unless it’s carefully worded.
 Inheritance law states that husbands, wives and civil partners automatically inherit, so if you haven’t planned your estate accordingly, you could find your children do not inherit anything.

-Why is inheritance tax so high?
+Why is Inheritance Tax so high?

-The aim of inheritance tax is to prevent the build up of property and wealth over generations without benefit to the wider country.
-It aims to redistribute income so some earned wealth goes back to the state.
-For example, if a property becomes more valuable over a person’s lifetime due to the market, inheritance tax means the state would also benefit from that growth in value.
+For example, if a property becomes more valuable over a person’s lifetime due to the market, Inheritance Tax means the state would also benefit from that growth in value.

-How much can you inherit before paying inheritance tax?
+How much can you inherit before paying Inheritance Tax?

-In the UK, in theory, you could inherit up to £1m before paying tax.
-This happens when second person in a married couple passes, and both have used their full IHT allowance.
 They both would have a £325,000 tax-free allowance, plus the £175,000 main residence allowance (£500,000) for both of them (£500,000 x 2 = £1m).

 Get in touch with Crombie Wilkinson Solicitors to see how we can help you plan your estate, write your Will, and protect your children’s inheritance.